longhorn/longhorn-tests/docs/content/manual/pre-release/ha/ha-volume-migration.md

 1. Hard shut down the node running the old engine.
 2. Wait until Kubernetes recognizes the node is down.
 (This is IMPORTANT!
 Otherwise, it is a different test case.)
+3. Verify the volume is no longer attached and no longer migrating.
+It should remain in this state indefinitely until a confirmation or rollback is attempted.
-3. Attempt a confirmation or rollback.
+4. Attempt a confirmation or rollback.

 #### 6.1 Confirmation